Roberts-Smith v Fairfax Media Publications Pty Limited

 Roberts-Smith v Fairfax Media Publications Pty Limited was a 2023 decision of the Federal Court of Australia which found that articles written by journalists Nick McKenzie, Chris Masters and David Wroe alleging Victoria Cross for Australia awardee Ben Roberts-Smith committed murder and other war crimes in Afghanistan were not defamatory.
 Justice Anthony Besanko found, on the balance of probabilities, that the journalists had established the substantial truth or contextual truth of many of the allegations.

-The trial ran for 110 days at an estimated cost of AUD25 million.

-Despite the finding, Roberts-Smith has not been charged with any criminal offences.